ryanloutos/WashU-Bears-Baseball-Website/README.md

   DONE 5pt - Any user can look at anyone’s data but can only edit their own DONE 10pt - Users that have write access can go back and make changes to the data from a specific outing 15pt - Creative Portion
+  Learned and used pygal (data visualization package) and created useful charts

 Approved By: Connor Stevens